jwspaeth/soft-eng-project-1/README.md

     > ./startup.sh

 This will start up the server.
 Please check the logs to make sure that the server was started correctly.
-If there are any problems go to the debug section.
+If there are any problems go to the debug section (5.4).

 #### 5.1) Access server through port number

 Go to your local browser as an HTTP client.
-Issue the URL "http://<IP ADDRESS OF SERVER>:<PORT NUMBER SPECIFIED IN SERVER.XML>.
+Issue the URL

+    http://<IP ADDRESS OF SERVER>:<PORT NUMBER SPECIFIED IN SERVER.XML>

 If you see the Apache Tomcat logo and website, then you're all good.
 If not, go to the debug section.

 #### 5.2) Shutdown the server
 To shutdown the server, we need to go back into the bin folder within tomcat.
 Once in the bin, issue this command:

     > ./shutdown.sh

+#### 5.4) Debug

+1. The first problem that might occur is that tomcat won't show up on the URL.
+This is most likely because the server hasnt started yet.
+You need to give at least 10 minutes for tomcat to start before anything will actually show up on the webpage.

+2. If the server has started, and waited at least 10 minutes, and still nothing shows up.
+Check the logs.
+Go to tomcat's home folder and issue this:

+        > cd log
+        > cat <MOST RECENT LOG>

+Errors should appear specifying what they are.
+Here is a common error:

+        > SEVERE [main] org.apache.catalina.util.LifecycleBase.handleSubClassException Failed to initialize component [Connector[HTTP/1.1-9999]]
+        > .....
+        > Caused by: java.net.BindException: Address already in use

+If this error occurs, then you have more than one instance of tomcat running.
+All instances need to be killed before you can startup another tomcat instance.
+Issue this to find out what ports are being used:

+        > ps -aux | grep java

+This command will show all of the java processes running and their process ids.
+You need to kill every process by issues this command:

+        > kill -9 <PROCESS ID>

+After killing all processes, go back into the bin folder and run a startup and wait at least 10 minutes before accessing the URL.
+Please check the logs again once you do a second startup.

-### 6) Develop the WebApp
+### 6) Develop and Deploy the WebApp

+To deploy the random number app, we need to first set up a file structure.
+While in the tomcat home folder cd into the webapps folder

 ## Run it (Separate for Python and Java)
     To run the Python server, type the following commands into the command line: